legendum/plano/README.md

       // We're running!
     });

 All Plano API methods return `Promise` objects.
+See https://www.promisejs.org/ for details if you're not familiar with them.

+Keys _must_ be plain strings.
+If you need to use a different datatype or a more complex object, then use `JSON.stringify(key)` to encode it as a string first.

 Values may be plain strings, booleans, numbers, `Date` objects or more complex objects like arrays or hashes.
 The API attempts to handle all data encoding and decoding transparently and efficiently.

 #### Put data using the API